WBHankins93/deployment-patterns/docs/decision-guide.md

 - Your team lacks experience with configuration management
 - The application architecture doesn't support runtime toggles
 - You're not prepared for flag debt management

+### ❌ Don't Use Shadow When:
+- You lack traffic mirroring infrastructure (service mesh, advanced LB)
+- Resource costs are a major constraint (2x infrastructure)
+- You need to test user-facing features (UI, responses)
+- Simple staging environment testing is sufficient

+### ❌ Don't Use A/B Testing When:
+- You lack analytics/metrics infrastructure
+- You need immediate deployment (tests require time)
+- Sample size is too small for statistical significance
+- You can't ensure consistent user assignment
+- Simple feature flags are sufficient

 ---